About Polar Bear Artist, Christine Montague

 Christine Montague (B.F.A., B.Sc.) is an award winning, academically trained Canadian artist who creates dramatic polar bear portraiture paintings, symbol to beauty, intelligence, wonder and hope, even under environmental threat.

-As a portrait artist (Dr. Oscar Peterson, Living Arts Centre, Mississauga) and figurative Canadian landscape painter, Christine owned open studios at a couple of popular Ontario art destination venues for almost 10 years.
+As a portrait artist (Dr. Oscar Peterson, Living Arts Centre, Mississauga) and figurative Canadian landscape painter, Christine created and sold her art out of her studio in a historic and popular Ontario arts destination venue.
 During that time her paintings appeared in over 50 regional art shows.

-Now, committed to the polar bear and climate change story in her art, Christine works out of her newly constructed studio in Mississauga, ON.
+Now, committed to the polar bear and climate change story in her art, Christine works out of her new studio in Mississauga, ON.

-To further her experience, Christine has traveled to Iqaluit and Cape Dorset in the arctic, and Churchill, Manitoba, the subarctic polar bear capital of the world.
+To further her knowledge about polar bears, Christine has traveled to Iqaluit and Cape Dorset in the arctic, and Churchill, Manitoba, the subarctic polar bear capital of the world.

-Originally from Montreal, Christine has lived in the GTA most of her career.
-Her artwork has travelled further afield, to collections in Canada, the U.S.A, Great Britain and Bermuda.
+Originally from Montreal, (Quebec, Canada) Christine has lived in the Greater Toronto Area (Ontario, Canada) most of her career.
+Her artwork has travelled further afield, to collections in Canada, the U.S.A, the United Kingdom, Australia, the Netherlands, and Bermuda.

 Why Polar Bear Art?